lkrust/QARoadMap/README.md

 - [Believe you can change](http://www.aaronsw.com/weblog/dweck)
 - [Think you're not smart enough to work at Google?
 Well, think again](https://www.youtube.com/watch?v=uPOJ1PR50ag)

+## Before we start

+Content is all about concepts, so it kinda starts that you have a small knowledge on software development and testing software.
+Ministry of testing has this awesome material ["30 Things Every New Software Tester Should Learn"](https://www.ministryoftesting.com/dojo/lessons/30-things-every-new-software-tester-should-learn), I strongly recomend you to do it before you start, even if you already know a thing or two on software testing.
+It kinda take an effort, you don't have to take 30 days to finish, but some 'tasks' will take a while to finish your study.

 ## Table of Contents